santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 | argv     | argument vector | Array of char pointers        |
 ```

-The argument vector - ```argv```, is a tokenized representation of the command line that invoked the program.
+The argument vector - ```argv```, is a tokenized representation of the command line that invoked the program, *it can be thought of as an array of strings*.
 The argument vector is guaranteed to always have at least one string in the first index, ```argv[0]```, which is the full path to the program executed.
 For example if ```a.out``` be the program being executed and it is passed the following command line arguments:

 ```Console
 $:~ a.out foo 28 M